serethewind/serethewind/README.md

 ## 📝 About Me

-I'm a 💻 Back end developer, currently interning with iAcademy as a Java backend developer, where I'm learning to build industry standing enterprise resource planning softwares.
+I'm a 💻 Back end developer, currently interning with iAcademy as a Java backend developer, where I'm learning to build industry standard enterprise resource planning softwares.
 My goal is to build efficient and scalable solutions for problems encountered by business enterprises.

 ## 🔧 Skills